ldethanhoffer/ToxPost/README.md

 ------------

 This project aims to describe the toxicity of a comment posted on an online forum.
-To follow along, check out this [Jupyter notebook](https://github.com/ldethanhoffer/ToxPost/blob/master/notebooks/overview.ipynb)
+For an overview, follow along this [Jupyter notebook](https://github.com/ldethanhoffer/ToxPost/blob/master/notebooks/overview.ipynb)

 To achieve this, we'll design and train a neural net on a corpus of 150.000 comments obtained from [Youtube](https://www.youtube.com).